RetroAchievements/docs/docs/guidelines/content/badge-and-icon-guidelines.md

 ### Banners must not

-- Include game logos
-- Include text of any kind
+- Include text of any kind (game logos are permitted as long as they do not contain text)

 ### Credit Requirements